CBC-UCONN/RNA-seq-with-reference-genome-and-annotation/README.md

 │   └── LC2A_SRR1964645_fastqc.zip
 ```

-`fastqc` will create the **HTML files** in the **fastqc/** directory as shown above.
-To view the above files you need to download them to your laptop.
+To view the html files you need to download them to your laptop and open them in a web browser.
 You can use a xanadu node dedicated to file transfer: **transfer.cam.uchc.edu** and the unix utility `scp`.
 Copy the files as shown below, or use an FTP client with a graphical user interface such as FileZilla or Cyberduck:

 ```bash
 scp user-name@transfer.cam.uchc.edu:~/path/to/cloned/git/repository/fastqc/before/*.html .
 ```

+The syntax is `scp x y`, meaning copy files `x` to location `y`.
 Do not forget the '**.**' at the end of the above code; which means to download the files to the current working directory in your computer.
 You can likewise download the **HTML** files for the trimmed reads.

 Let's have a look at the output from `fastqc`.
 When loading the fastqc file, you will be greeted with this screen
 ![](/images/fastqc1.png)